Interpretable Almost Matching Exactly for Causal Inference: SIMULATIONS

-In this section, we compare the running time of our dynamic approach to solving the AEMR problem with a brute force solution (AEMR solution 1 described in Section~\ref{sec:AEMR}).
-We also compare with FLAME which does not solve the AEMR problem.
-All experiments were run on a MacBook Pro with Intel Core i5 Processor (Cores: 2, Speed: 2,4 GHz), 8 GB RAM.

-{\bf Results:} As shown in Figure~\ref{fig:runtime-p}, FLAME provides the best running time performance because it utilizes a bit vector implementation and incrementally reduces the number of covariates. \collapsingflame\ resets the pool of covariate sets to consider at each round of the algorithm, which takes more time.
-However, as shown in the previous simulations, \collapsingflame\ produces high quality matches that the other methods do not.
-Our proposed method substantially reduces the running time to solve the AEMR as compared to brute force.
-The running time for \collapsingflame\ can be further optimized through simple parallelization of the checking of active sets.
-Additional results are available in Section~\ref{sec:runtime_app} in the supplement.
+We compare the run time of \collapsingflame\ with a brute force solution (AME Solution 1 described in Section~\ref{sec:AEM}).
+All experiments were run on an Ubuntu 16.04.01 system with Intel Core i7 Processor (Cores: 8, Speed: 3.6 GHz), 8 GB RAM. {\bf Results:} As shown in Figure~\ref{fig:runtime}, FLAME provides the best run-time performance because it incrementally reduces the number of covariates, rather than solving Full-AME.
+On the other hand, as shown in the previous simulations, \collapsingflame\ produces high quality matches that the other methods do not.
+It solves the AME much faster than brute force.
+The run time for \collapsingflame\ could be further optimized through simple parallelization of the checking of active sets.